ddkhoa/learning-note/postgres/vacuum/vacuum.md

 In both scenarios, the index size increased after inserting data to the table.
 > <u>Question zone</u>
-> 1. Does PostgresSQL reuse freespace to store new tuples in index space like it does with heap space?
-> 2. When reinserting the previously deleted data into the table, the index size increased **more** than inserting new data.
+> 1. When reinserting the previously deleted data into the table, the index size increased **more** than inserting new data.
 WHY?
+Does PostgresSQL reuse freespace to store new tuples in index space like it does with heap space?

 ### AUTO VACUUM
 Vacuum regularly is important for production databases.
 Therefore, PostgresSQL provides the capability to automatically run vacuum process if some conditions are met.
 There are some parameters that determine when the vacuum process should be triggered.